metalabharvard/mlml.io/content/about.md

 lastmod: "2021-11-12T12:47:20.965Z"
 date: "2021-06-17T15:57:31.606Z"
 title: About
 header: We are an idea foundry, knowledge-design lab, and production studio experimenting in the networked arts and humanities.
-We are located at Harvard University and the Freie Universität Berlin. metaLAB (at) Harvard opened in 2011; metaLAB (at) F.U.
-Berlin opened in 2022.
-The offices work together as well as independently.
 layout: about
 slug: about